A17 road (England): History

 The western end of the road formerly began at the former A46 junction in Newark-on-Trent where Queens Road met North Gate (former A46).
 It then followed Sleaford Road and Beacon Hill Road, meeting the A1 and passing through Coddington as Beckingham Road then Sleaford Lane.
 On the former section in Newark, when the Beacon Hill Bridge over the East Coast Main Line was replaced, the explosion to demolish the old bridge on 12 November 1961 put four construction workers in hospital.

-The Route
+Route

 Winthorpe to Sleaford

 The western end begins in Winthorpe, Nottinghamshire, on the eastern side of the Newark bypass, where it meets the A46 at a roundabout, with access to the A1.
 This section passes over the former RAF Winthorpe (now Newark Air Museum, and there is a roundabout for Newlink Business Park.
-It meets the former route from Coddington at the Coddington Moor roundabout].
-From College Plantation to Beckingham Bridge over the River Witham, the road follows the boundary between Lincolnshire (to the north) and Nottinghamshire (to the south), slightly to the north.
-The road also enters North Kesteven.
-It crosses the River Witham as part of the dual-carriageway Beckingham Bypass which was built in 1972 at a cost of £600,000, where there is a left turn for Carlton-le-Moorland.
-It returns to its former route and passes cross-roads for access to Brant Broughton and Stragglethorpe.
-This is one of the most accident-prone junctions in Lincolnshire.
-It passes across Leadenham Low Fields, with the Lincoln Cliff seen in the distance.
+It meets the former route from Coddington at the Coddington Moor roundabout.
+It crosses the River Witham as part of the dual-carriageway Beckingham Bypass which was built in 1972 at a cost of £600,000.